wemgl/edu-errstrat-go-code/exercises/non-retryable-error-types/README.md

-In this part of the exercise, you will add heartbeating to a new Activity, `NotifyDeliveryDriver` The `NotifyDeliveryDriver` method attempts to contact a driver to deliver the customers pizza.
+In this part of the exercise, you will add heartbeating to a new Activity, `NotifyDeliveryDriver` The `NotifyDeliveryDriver` method attempts to contact a driver to deliver the customer's pizza.
 It may take a while for a delivery driver to accept the delivery, and you want to ensure that the Activity is still alive and processing.
 Heartbeats are used to do this, and fail fast if a failure is detected.